Unleash/unleash/website/docs/user_guide/quickstart.md

    ![The Unleash UI showing a dropdown menu under the Configure menu entry.
 The dropdown menu's API Access option is highlighted and you're told to navigate there.](/img/api_access_navigation.png 'Navigate to the API access page.')

    Next, create an API key with these details
+   @Thomas - token type needs to be updated based on the new screen

    - **name:** proxy-key (this can be whatever you want)
    - **token type:** client